-In Canada, installation must conform with current National Standard of Canada CSA B149 Natural Gas and Propane Installation Codes," local plumbing or waste water codes and other applicable local codes.
+In Canada, installation must conform with current CSA B149 Natural Gas and Propane Installation Codes, local plumbing or waste water codes and other applicable local codes.

 Adequate clearance must be made around the air openings into the vestibule area.
 In order to ensure proper unit operation, combustion and ventilation air supply must be provided according to the current National Fuel Gas Code or CSA B149 standards.